Medical Dictionary |

 NIH: National Institute of Diabetes and Digestive and Kidney Diseases

-The flu vaccine causes antibodies to develop in your body about two weeks after you get it.
-These antibodies provide protection against infection with the viruses that are in the vaccine.
+The flu vaccine causes your immune system to make antibodies about two weeks after you get the shot.
+These antibodies provide protection against infection with the flu viruses that are in the vaccine.

-There are different types of flu shots, including some especially for people 65 and older.
+There are different types of flu vaccines.
+There are injectable vaccines (shots) and nasal spray vaccines.
+There are also some vaccines especially for people 65 and older.
 Ask your health care provider which one is right for you.

 Centers for Disease Control and Prevention